 Last Updated on

-A friend of a friend’s friend told you the number of social media followers you have doesn’t matter anymore.
-We’re here to tell you they’re wrong – and why.
+Have you been diligent in growing your social media following?
+Don’t let a friend of a friend’s friend tell you the number of social media followers you have doesn’t matter anymore.
+They’re wrong, and we are here to tell you why you must continue.

-You do need to grow your social media following (otherwise what’s the point of being on social media at all), and we’re also here to help you do just that, with our beginner’s guide to growing social media followers.
+You do need to grow your social media following, otherwise what’s the point of being on social media at all?
+We’re also here to help you do just that, with our beginner’s guide to increase your social media following.